allenai/allenact/docs/tutorials/transfering-to-a-different-environment-framework.md

 ## Conclusion
 In this tutorial, we learned how to modify our experiment configurations to work with different environments.
-By providing a high level of modularity and out-of-the-box support for both `Habitat` and `THOR`, two of the most popular embodied frameworks out there **embodied-ai** hopes to give researchers the ability to validate their results across many platforms and help guide them towards genuine progress.
+By providing a high level of modularity and out-of-the-box support for both `Habitat` and `THOR`, two of the most popular embodied frameworks out there **AllenAct** hopes to give researchers the ability to validate their results across many platforms and help guide them towards genuine progress.
 The source code for this tutorial can be found in `/projects/framework_transfer_tutorial`.